guikarai/protect-data-on-linuxone-with-pervasive-encryption/part4.md

 3. Creating your first search with Kibana
 4. Creating your first charts with Kibana
 5. Creating your first dashboard with Kibana
-6. Realizing your first crypto dashboard with Kibana
+6. Sharing your first crypto dashboard

 ## About Kibana
 Kibana is an open source data visualization plugin for Elasticsearch.
 It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
 Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.
 The combination of Elasticsearch, Logstash, and Kibana, referred to as the "ELK Stack".
 Logstash provides an input stream to Elastic for storage and search, and Kibana accesses the data for visualizations such as dashboards.